-Housing solutions that had been put in place have nevertheless been much weakened.
-This is manifested by the following developments: the abolition of social housing organizations, the withdrawal of housing (housing allowance) benefits, constraints in the field of accessibility (mainly by the sharp increase in housing taxes, repayment of the loans and the increase in the cost of utilities).
-There are also new legal provisions relating to evictions (section 15 of the l 4055/12 in the Official Journal Α 12-3-2012, which provides for a specific legal procedure and without trial).
+This is manifested by the recent following developments: the abolition of social housing organizations; the withdrawal of housing benefits (rent allowances); the constraints in the area of affordability (mainly through the sharp increases in housing taxes, loans’ repayment, and the cost of utilities services); as well as the new legal provisions on evictions (article 15 of the L 4055/12 in Official Gazette Α/12-3-2012, which provides for an express legal procedure without a trial).

-Regarding housing solutions for people leaving institutions, according to article 82, paragraph 1 of the Criminal Code, the opening of hotels is permitted to provide temporary shelter to prisoners who are homeless after their release.
+In relation to housing solutions for people leaving institutions, according to the Article 82, paragraph 1 of the Correctional Code, the opening of hostels is provided in order to offer temporary accommodation to those prisoners who are homeless after their release.

-On the 03/05/1996 Greece signed the revised European Social Charter, but has not yet ratified.
-He accepted the additional protocol providing for a system of collective complaints on 18/06/1998, but has not yet made a declaration enabling national NGOS to submit collective complaints.
+In terms of the Council of Europe, Greece has signed the Revised European Social Charter on 03/05/1996 but has not yet ratified it.
+It accepted the Additional Protocol providing for a system of collective complaints on 18/06/1998, but has not yet made a declaration enabling national NGOs to submit collective complaints.

 New rules (2015)